Nazmi Faiz

-Muhamad Nazmi Faiz bin Mansor (born 16 August 1994) is a Malaysian professional footballer who plays for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.
+Muhamad Nazmi Faiz bin Mansor (born 16 August 1994) is a Malaysian professional footballer who plays for Malaysia Super League club Kuching City, on loan from Johor Darul Ta’zim, and the Malaysia national team.
 Nazmi plays mainly as a central midfielder but can also play as an attacking midfielder or as a defensive midfielder, usually deployed as a deep-lying playmaker.

 Club career

 Harimau Muda

 A product of the Sekolah Projek Sukan Selangor (Sekolah Menengah Kebangsaan Seksyen 11 in Shah Alam and Bukit Jalil Sports School), Nazmi made his way through Harimau Muda B and later was drafted into Harimau Muda A for the 2012 S. League campaign under Ong Kim Swee.

 Beira Mar

-On 21 May 2012, Nazmi signed a three-year contract with Portuguese club, Beira-Mar after being scouted by the Aveiro based club.
+On 21 May 2012, Nazmi signed a three-year contract with Portuguese team Beira-Mar after being scouted by the Aveiro based club.

 Nazmi made his debut with Beira-Mar in a friendly match against CD Tondela which ended in a 1–1 draw.

 Due to his young age, he was frequently drafted into the Under-19 youth team of the club.

 He scored his first goal for the Under-19s just a few days after his 18th birthday.